 When you first run it, the script checks if the last line of it is set to #FIRSTRUN.
 If yes, it asks a few configuration questions, like current MAC, IP, Gateway IP, and so on.
 After that, it replaces #FIRSTRUN with #RUNNED (yeah I know..
 Engrish:) so when you relaunch it, it sets vars and jumps straight to a proper function inside the script.

 This is a menu where a script scans LAN with

 fping and compares results with MACs+IP previously stored in a database – a set of subfunctions with config vars at the beginning of the file.
 Then you simply choose a target and mutate into it.

 - Mutate into yourself –

-This is where you can quickly configure your interface back to original settings – that is why first run config was needed
+This is where you can quickly configure your interface back to original settings – that is why the first run config is needed

 - Database manual update –

 - Database auto-learn update – scans LAN with fping then uses arping to get a MAC address of a target IP and writes results to DB

 - Show database – shows entries stored during scans